clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 - [g81_relative](https://github.com/pcboy/g81_relative) This is the site I originally used for converting my g81 values to relative numbers.
 This is what inspired me to add all the different calculation types.

-## G81 Output Handler
+## Mesh Output Handler

 Just like the PrusaMeshMap plugin, this plugin has a handler that is watching output received from the printer **at all times**.
-This means you can place a G81 in octoprint's or your slicer's start or stop gcode and the plugin will update its values after every print.
+You can place a `G81` (MK3) or `G29 T` (MK3.5/MK4) in OctoPrint's or your slicer's start/stop gcode and the plugin will update its values after every print.

 ## Z Calibration can effect bed leveling